Vlad-Vlaicu/Mobanko/docs/uml/fluxuri.md

 A user being "recorded" is shorthand for only requiring the second factor in authentication.

+Use cases are as follows: [account actions](acct-actions.png), [standard operations](authd-actions.png), [user actions](regd-auth.png)

+# Fast-forward authentication flux
+## Main flux
+ Pre-condition: the user must have been logged in during last use.
+* 1. The system will send a request to the database about the last logged in user and whether the data is still valid.
+* 2. The database will confirm the credentials that were last used.
+* 3. The system will proceed to the "Biometric authentication" flux.

+ Post-condition: the user is recorded.
+## Alternatives
+* 2. 1.
+If the database does not confirm the credentials, enter flux "Account specification".

 # Account specification flux
 ## Main flux
  Pre-condition: the user must not be already logged in or recorded.